Fall 2017 applications are now available.

 - Official transcripts from all institutions attended

-- International Students: TOEFL scores sent directly from ETS (TOEFL minimum: 540 ibt (Internet Based Test) TOEFL minimum is 76.
+- International Students: TOEFL scores sent directly from ETS (TOEFL minimum: 61 ibt / 500 paper)

 - The ETS code for UH Mānoa is 4867

-- Scores may not be more than five years old
+- Scores may not be more than two years old

 - International students who are native speakers of English are exempt.
 For more information, visit